makrai/notes/chen-24-odyssey-ser-chall.md

   * expected improvement in accuracy on the test set: approximately 1%, as suggested by previous research on the impact of WER on SER perform [38]

 ## 4.3.
-Evaluation Metrics: Macro-F1 is used as the primary metric.
-Macro-F1 is
+Evaluation Metrics: Macro-F1 is used as the primary metric

 * ie the unweighted average of the F1 score of each class
 * additianlly: the weighted accuracy (WA) and unweighted accuracy (UA)

 # 5. Results

-* From analysing the performance difference in WA and UA results, it would be easy to understand how the models perform on the major vs minor classes
+* From analysing the performance difference in +/-weighted accuracy WA and UA
+  * ie how the models perform on the major vs minor classes
 * Comparing model-1 to model-4, increasing γ = 2 causes an improvement in WA
   but a drop in UA, causing a reduction in Macro-F1
 * audio features: for model-1, model-2 and model-3, it is clear that the
   Whisper features yield better results than both the WavLM features and the Hubert features
   * possible reasons
-    * the Whisper model were trained supervisedly with text transcriptions, while the other two models were trained without supervision.
-These are
+    * the Whisper model were trained supervisedly with text transcriptions, while the other two models were trained without supervision
-    * difference due to the model sizes and the amount of training data used
+    * difference in the model sizes and the amount of training data used
 * the two loss functions and the two class weights
   * Generally: different loss functions and class weights yields models that have different preferences for major and minor classes